Language and speech training is a significant part of every call center in the Philippines.

 No matter how attention-grabbing your marketing moves are, at the end of the day, customers start experiencing your product and develop an overall impression on your brand through normal conversations with your company.

 Yes, the slightest transactions and the shortest calls to your customer service unit can say more about your brand than any high-budgeted image-building tactic you launch.
 This is why your frontline employees—not just your marketing assets—should speak in a way that would capture both your customers’ understanding and loyalty.

-As a followup to the rundown of ways how business language determines customer support, here s a few tips on how your call center can adapt the right service language.
+As a follow-up to the rundown of ways how business language determines customer support, here are a few tips on how your call center can adapt the right service language.

 The right service language is not one size fits all.
 Depending on your industry, type of clientele, and location, choose a tone and vocabulary that your customers can relate to and can feel comfortable using.